palpen/sm-202011/project_2/README.md

 ## Analysis

-Analyzed the six data files and plotted insights from them Modeled traing data with Random Forest Regressor and with Randomized Search CV
+Analyzed the six data files and plotted insights from them to understand the relations between target variable and other variables

-Evaluation Metrics
+Modeled Random forest regressor and Randomized Search CV models on train and test data

+**Evaluation Metrics**

 Random Forest Regressor | Randomized Search CV
 ----------------------- | ---------------------
 MAE  :   0.29           |  MAE  :   0.28
 MSE  :   0.40           |  MSE  :   0.35
 RMSE :   0.63           |  RMSE :   0.59